JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

 There are two major categories of authentication, one is **app authentication**, and the other is **user authentication**.
 We'll focus only on user authentication in this section and leave the discussion of app authentication some other time.

-There are at least four options in implementing user authentication in ASP.NET Core these four options are using **ASP.NET Identity**, **Cookie Authentication**, **Token Authentication**, and using **OAuth**.
+**ASP.NET Identity** is ASP.NET Core's Identity API that manages user accounts, logins, passwords, roles, claims, and a whole lot more that has to do with authentication and authorization.
+It supports both cookie authentication and token authentication.

+The first thing that we need to do is setup ASP.NET Core to use ASP.NET Identity.

-### 2.1 Using ASP.NET Identity
+### 2.1 Setting up ASP.NET Identity

-a.
-We'll first make sure that the **Microsoft.AspNetCore.Identity** NuGet package is installed in our ASP.NET Core project.
+First make sure that the **Microsoft.AspNetCore.Identity** NuGet package is installed in our ASP.NET Core project.

   ![Using ASP.NET Identity](https://github.com/JudeAlquiza/ContosoRetailApplication/blob/master/Research/Security/2.1.1.a.1.JPG)

-b.
 Go to Startup.cs and inside of **ConfigureServices** method, add and configure the identity service.
    ``` C#
      public void ConfigureServices(IServiceCollection services)
      {